Teacher evaluation

 Retrieving predictions

 For more in-depth analysis, you can download the predictions on individual data points of the test dataset.
-The URL links to a JSON file that contains the predictions along with other information depending on which task type you have selected (i.e. classification/question-answering).
+The URL links to a JSON file that contains the predictions along with other information depending on which task type you have selected (i.e. classification/question-answering/tool-calling).

 The URL of this file can be found using: